Fox hosts Dobbs, Bartiromo strike back in voting fraud suit - WTMJ

 “The First Amendment protects the press when it informs the public about judicial proceedings regardless of the accuracy of the underlying allegations,” according to the motion filed on behalf of Dobbs.

-On Dec.
-18, all three hosts aired a segment with an expert debunking some of the claims that had been made on its networks against Smartmatic and another voting technology company, Dominion.
+All three hosts later aired a segment with an expert debunking some of the claims that had been made on its networks against Smartmatic and another voting technology company, Dominion.

 The Fox Business Network dropped Dobbs’ show Feb.
 5, a day after the lawsuit was filed.
 The network said the move was part of a planned programming shift and not related to the lawsuit.